chriskarta/Pancreatic-Cancer-Survival-Prediction/README.md

-## 🧬Pancreatic Cancer Survival Prediction Project
+## 🧬Pancreatic Cancer Risk Identification and Treatment Recommendation Project

 This project explores how machine learning models can help predict the survival outcome of pancreatic cancer patients based on a mix of clinical and genomic data.
 The goal is to support clinicians in identifying high-risk patients for prioritized intervention and personalized treatment strategies.